dolittle/Studio/Source/DevTool/README.md

 * BUG: Refresh issues in application overview
 * UI improvement: Look at Docker desktop - provide a header with Dolittle logo
 * Swap out (C) 2020 dolittle with logo or something
+* Add default Portal layout with navigation structure and iframe setup - leverage deep-linking support
+  * Template should have a default landing page with a couple of graphs on it

 ## Presentation